 W R Burner (Minister of the Gospel)

 Plagues of God are instituted for a purpose; normally as a punishment of a rebellious people who have forsaken the ways of the Lord.
 They become so short-sighted that they cannot see His desire to be their shield, protector, and provider.

 It was noted that respiratory transmission was mainly responsible for the historic plague epidemics that swept across entire continents and wiped out tens of millions of people.
 One such epidemic killed an estimated 100 million people in the Middle East, Europe, and Asia during the 6th century.

 Another epidemic in the same regions during the 14th century, known as the Black Death, killed about 75 million people.
 Epidemics of that magnitude have not occurred in modern times.

 Most of the plagues of God, mentioned in the Holy Scriptures, were brought on because of disobedience and failure to heed God's Word.
-However, God in His mercy, would stay such when called upon through a repentant people.
+However, God in His mercy, would stay such when called upon by a repentant people.

 Scripture reveals: And David built there an altar to the Lord, and offered burnt offerings and peace offerings.
 So the Lord was entreated (or heeded the prayers) for the land, and the plague was stayed from Israel (2 Samuel 24:25).

 Plagues of God can be stopped when recognition of their source is realized, the reason for such, and calling upon the mercy of God by that of a repentant people.

 A rebellious nature was noted in the time of Moses.
 Scripture reveals: And the people spoke against God, and against Moses, Wherefore have you brought us up out of Egypt to die in the wilderness?
 For there is no bread, neither is there any water; and our soul loathes (or detests) this light bread (Numbers 21:5).